 Frequently Asked Questions

-The NOAA Big Data Project (BDP) is a combination of three incredibly powerful resources: the expansive collection of high-quality environmental data and expertise of NOAA, the vast infrastructure and scalable computing capabilities of our industry collaborators, and innovation and energy of the American economy.
-Under the BDP, NOAA works with infrastructure-as-a-service (IaaS) providers to broaden access to NOAA’s data resources.
-The collaboration, designed in order to facilitate full and open data access at no net cost to the taxpayer, helps bring together these resources to makes NOAA's data more publicly accessible in order to foster innovation and collaboration.
+The NOAA Big Data Program (formerly known as the Big Data Project during CRADA phase) is a combination of three incredibly powerful resources: the expansive collection of high-quality environmental data and expertise of NOAA, the vast infrastructure and scalable computing capabilities of our industry collaborators, and innovation and energy of the American economy.
+Under the BDP, NOAA works with Infrastructure-as-a-Service (IaaS) providers to broaden access to NOAA’s data resources.
+The partnerships, are designed in order to facilitate full and open data access at no net cost to the taxpayer, helps bring together these resources to make NOAA's data more publicly accessible in order to foster innovation and collaboration.

-In what way is the BDP different from what NOAA is already doing with its data?
+In what way is the Big Data Program different from what NOAA is already doing with its data?

-The BDP differentiates itself from NOAA's current offerings by positioning NOAA's data within modern platforms with high-performance computer, analytic, and storage services to create a new economic space and expand public access to the data.
-NOAA has a long and well-established history of sharing its environmental data with private industry,the academic research community, and the general public.
+The Big Data Program (BDP) differentiates itself from NOAA's current offerings by positioning NOAA's data within modern platforms with high-performance computer, analytic, and storage services to create a new economic space and expand public access to the data.
+NOAA has a long and well-established history of sharing its environmental data with private industry, the academic research community, and the general public.
 There are no current plans to change these existing offerings.
 Instead, the BDP is designed to augment these by creating another means of access to NOAA's open data resources.

 What kind of access to NOAA data will the general public have?

 The purpose of the BDP is to expand upon the existing full and open access to NOAA’s data to all parties, including the general public.
-NOAA continues to offer access to its existing data services with no interruptions to its customers and there are no current plans to discontinue these existing services.
-The BDP’s activities are instead supplementing these services.
-The general public can access data made available through the Collaborators, who may charge a marginal cost for distribution.
-However, the data remain free and available to the public without restriction on use.
+The general public can access data made available through the Cloud Service Providers (CSPs) for free, and the data is available to the public without restriction on use.
 These data will include the original and unaltered NOAA data content, and may additionally be provided using any broadly accessible and open format or formats.

 Will this change how the public receives its environmental data for its day-to-day purposes?